lunarmodules/Penlight/docs_topics/03-strings.md

 string.

 `stringio.create` creates a writeable file-like object.
-You then use `write` to this stream, and finally extract the builded string using `value`.
+You then use `write` to this stream, and finally extract the built string using `value`.
 This 'string builder' pattern is useful for efficiently creating large strings.